What a great sounding job, but what does it entail?

 we grow old; we grow old

 I love what I do, and I hope that is evident from the builds I’ve created.

+My first build since rediscovering LEGO in 2012 was of my house.
+I created a very detailed and accurate version, which saw me measuring rooms for scale!
+The following year I created something a little better known – the BALTIC in Gateshead.
 From there the history of Brick This truly began.
 The BALTIC appeared in the gallery itself and at an exhibition at Woodhorn Colliery in 2015.
 I started a website.
 I saw it as a natural extension of my photography.
 My interest in photography had always been niche – the subject matter of architecture, rather than cameras and photography in general.
 In fact, I often said that if I ever expanded what I did, it wouldn’t be some other genre of photography (weddings, events), but another way of being involved with architecture and places.
 My photography clients were architects and developers.
 Many had a great interest in my rather quirky side-line.
 The odd LEGO project would fit in ideally with my photography career, I figured.

-Maggie’s Centre was my first commission, in 2015, followed by Tynemouth Outdoor Pool.
+The Maggie’s Centre at the Freeman Hospital was my first commission, in 2015, followed by Tynemouth Outdoor Pool.
 Both massive learning curves.
 Then the Centre for Life in Newcastle booked me in 2016 for an exhibition in early 2017.
 North East LEGO Landmarks ran for 3 months, and by then I’d completed commissions for Newcastle United Football Club, Team Valley Trading Estate and the Centre for Life themselves.
 Add in a couple more ‘hobby builds’ of the Civic Centre and the Angel of the North, and I had a decent collection of Northern landmarks!

 Since then I have worked for clients all over the world, and my business has grown in ways I never imagined.
 Please have a good look around the website, and get in touch if you have anything you’d like to discuss!